Chairman of Lanzhou Veolia apologises after water pollution in China

 The government has blamed a crude oil leak from a pipeline owned by a unit of China National Petroleum Corp for the benzene in the city's water.
 The city's water supply is now back to normal.

 The government has not said whether it has opened an investigation into CNPC.
-PetroChina (0857.HK) (601857.SS), the listed unit of CNPC, has denied that it was to blame for the leak.
+PetroChina (0857.HK) (601857.SS), the listed unit of CNPC, has denied media reports that it was to blame for the leak.

 Lanzhou, a heavily industrialised city in Gansu province, ranks among China's most polluted population centres.